 Monday, December 9: “Do we have moral obligations to nonhuman animals?”
 Dr. Sarah Roberts-Cady, FLC Department of Philosophy

-Monday, March 3: "Do We Have Souls?"
-Dr. Eric Olson, University of Sheffield, UK
+Monday, March 3: 'Do We Have Souls?'
+What ARE we?
+Dr. Eric Olson, University of Sheffield, UK shares his thoughts.

-Monday, March 17: "Effective Altruism," Mr. Caleb Ontiveros, FLC Philosophy major
+Monday, March 17: 'Effective Altruism,' How to effectively help others!
+Our guest is Mr. Caleb Ontiveros, FLC Philosophy major

 Monday, September 3: “Skeptical Religion,” Caleb Ontiveros, FLC Philosophy Major